maxammann/blog/content/posts/2020-03-25-telegram-data-visualization/index.md

 sqlite3 cache4.db -csv -header "SELECT 1;" > timestamps.csv
 ```

 The `timestamps.csv` should contain now a single 1.
-The following queries show how to query the timestamps for encrypted and non encrypted chats.
+The following queries show how to query the timestamps for encrypted and non-encrypted chats.

-## Non encrypted chat
+## Non-Encrypted Chat

-For non encrypted chats you can use:
+For non-encrypted chats you can use:

 ```sql
 SELECT date FROM messages WHERE uid = (